rags/toggle-test/README.md

 `-- tests
     `-- test_foo.py
 ```
-The configuration would look loke this
+The configuration for this project would look look this
 ```lisp
 (add-to-list 'tgt-projects '((:root-dir "~/py-proj")
                               (:src-dirs "src")